 All materials left in the pews and in the narthex will be discarded for the sake of safety.

-In closing I simply wish to add that, we must all be thankful to be able to begin in this way to come together once more as a worshipping community.
+In closing I simply wish to add that, we must all be thankful to be able to come together as a worshipping community.
 We must also remind ourselves that in doing so we pray with and for all who cannot yet be together with us here.

-When the next steps can happen is as yet unclear, but we must be patient and prayerful.
+When we will be able to open up fully is still not known, but we must be patient and prayerful.
 We must never allow ourselves to take for granted the Eucharist and the celebration of the Liturgy.
 Even in its most simple form, it is participation in the heavenly worship that is eternally offered by the one and true and only priest Jesus Christ, and yet it touches and directs our daily lives.

 Therefore, brothers, since through the blood of Jesus we have confidence of entrance into the sanctuary by the new and living way he opened for us through the veil, that is, his flesh and since we have “a great priest over the house of God,” let us approach with a sincere heart and in absolute trust, with our hearts sprinkled clean from an evil conscience and our bodies washed in pure water.
 Let us hold unwaveringly to our confession that gives us hope, for he who made the promise is trustworthy.
 We must consider how to rouse one another to love and good works.
 We should not stay away from our assembly, as is the custom of some, but encourage one another, and this all the more as you see the day drawing near.
 [Hebrew10:19-24]